-The Board of Directors met eleven times in fiscal 2020 for regular and special meetings.
-All Directors attended at least 75% of the aggregate number of meetings of the Board and committees on which they served.
-Overall attendance at meetings of the Board and Board committees in fiscal 2020 by current Directors was over 99%.
+The Board of Directors met seven times in fiscal 2021 for regular and special meetings.
+All Directors attended 100% of the aggregate number of meetings of the Board and committees on which they served.
 While the Company does not have a formal policy requiring members of the Board to attend the Annual Meeting, the Company encourages all Directors to attend.
-All of our current Directors attended our 2020 Annual Meeting.
-All Directors plan to attend the 2021 Annual Meeting.
+All of our Directors who were serving on our Board at the time attended our 2021 Annual Meeting.
+All Directors plan to attend the 2022 Annual Meeting.